 In considering the content of this programme Ofcom asked itself first whether the content of the programme was equivalent to that in a BBFC R18-rated film or video.

 Ofcom first examined a scene during this broadcast which included what appeared to be a lone actress urinating.
-Ofcom considered that this scene had a clear focus on the act of urination and that, as with other material in this programme, was broadcast
+Ofcom considered that this scene had a clear focus on the act of urination and that, as with other material in this programme, was

-for the primary purpose of sexual arousal.
+broadcast for the primary purpose of sexual arousal.
 In the circumstances, Ofcom considered that this particular content was of an equivalent standard to R18-rated material and its broadcast was therefore a breach of Rule 1.17.

 Ofcom next examined other scenes in the programme which appeared to show either vaginal or anal penetration by various objects, including dildos, fingers and a bottle.
 Ofcom recognised that these scenes were less clear.
-However, viewers would have
+However, viewers would

-impression that penetration by the bottle had occurred in the first scene and that penetration by dildos had occurred in the third scene.
+with the clear impression that penetration by the bottle had occurred in the first scene and that penetration by dildos had occurred in the third scene.

-In any event, this material clearly constituted at the very least adult sex material -- i.e. images of a strong sexual nature that were broadcast for the primary purpose of sexual arousal and should not therefore have been broadcast without
+In any event, this material clearly constituted at the very least adult sex material -- i.e. images of a strong sexual nature that were broadcast for the primary purpose of sexual arousal and should not therefore have been broadcast

-mandatory restricted access.
+without mandatory restricted access.
 Ofcom welcomes the proactive stance of Playboy with regard to this matter.

 However, this is a serious breach of the Code.
 Material equivalent to BBFC R18 content must not be broadcast at any time.
-As a result, the Licensee is put on notice that this present contravention of its licence is being considered for the imposition of
+As a result, the Licensee is put on notice that this present contravention of its licence is being considered for the

-a statutory sanction.
+imposition of a statutory sanction.